jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 ## ElastiCache

 Get a managed Redis or Memcached cluster.
 Applications queries ElastiCache, if not available, get from RDS and store in ElastiCache.
 Key-Value store.
-It can be used for user session store so user interaction can got to different application instances.
+It can be used for user session store so user interaction can go to different application instances.

 **Redis** is a multi AZ with Auto-Failover, supports read replicas to scale and for high availability.
 It can persist data using AOF persistence, and has backup and restore features.